Envisage past tense

 envisaged [ɪnˈvɪzɪdʒd]

-What is 2nd and 3rd form of envisage?
+What are the 2nd and 3rd forms of the verb envisage?

 What are the past tense and past participle of envisage?

-The past tense of envisage is: envisage in past simple is envisaged. and past participle is envisaged.
+The past tense and past participle of envisage are: envisage in past simple is envisaged, and past participle is envisaged.

 What is the past tense of envisage?